kodybrown/dos/exportlink.vbs.md

 ```

 ## Creating a Beyond Compare File Format

+This little utility is particularly useful as a Beyond Compare File Format.

 1. Create a new File Format named `Shortcuts`.
 2. On the 'General' tab,